David trained as a teacher in Walsall, where he met both real ale and his wife.

 David worked at Dudley College for 27 years: teaching Liberal Studies, Communications, and teacher training, then doing web stuff.
 While visiting students, a fair amount of research on pubs took place, particularly for the Pub Food Guide that CAMRA used to publish.
 For a while he was chair of the West Midlands Tasting panel: checking beer quality in pubs and writing the tasting notes for our local real ales in the Good Beer Guide.
 He got into the web before most people had heard of it, helping the BBC pilot its first web presence and a year or so later the college’s award-winning website.

-He worked for the British Dietetic Association for 10 years, sorting out their website and working on the BDA’s digital and on-line presence.
-Around the same time he started the weekly show Taste Wolverhampton on Wolverhampton’s community radio station 101.8 WCR fm (audio and full information on-line at www.wcrfm.com).
+He worked for the British Dietetic Association for 10 years, sorting out their website and working on the BDA’s digital and on-line presence, leaving in 2017.
+Around the same time as starting at the BDA he started the weekly show Taste Wolverhampton on Wolverhampton’s community radio station 101.8 WCR fm (audio and full information on-line at www.wcrfm.com).
 The programme aims to keep listeners up-to-date with food and drink news as well as chatting on-air with local food heroes.